-In FY24, we are strategically deploying our limited funding and personnel to advance public health, protect our natural resources, hold responsible parties accountable, and work to ensure access to clean land, air, and water for New Mexicans.
-For more information on NMED's program workloads, see Appendix A, beginning on page 12 of this report.
+In FY24, we strategically deployed our limited funding and personnel to advance public health, protect our natural resources, hold responsible parties accountable, and work to ensure access to clean land, air, and water for New Mexicans.
+For more information on NMED's program workloads, see Appendix A, beginning on page 13 of this report.